How Much Should A Small Business Spend On Bookkeeping And Accounting?

 When Is The Right Time To Outsource Your Accounting?

-If you’re wondering when your small business should start outsourcing its accounting, the answer isn’t always straightforward.
-But if you’re spending 100+ hours a year on federal taxes (or even 30 hours a year), it’s safe to say that the time to outsource has come.
+When it comes to determining when your small business should outsource its accounting, the answer isn’t always clear.
+However, if you spend more than 100 hours a year (or even 30 hours a year) on federal taxes, it’s reasonable to say that it’s time to outsource.

 How Much Does a Bookkeeper Cost?

-A bookkeeper earns around $41,000 per year on average, according to PayScale, a website that provides salary and compensation information for a wide array of industries, a bookkeeper on average earns approximately 41K annually.
-PayScale notes the average hourly rate is $16.67/hour.
+A bookkeeper earns around $41,000 per year on average, according to PayScale, a website that provides income and compensation information for a variety of businesses.
+According to PayScale, the average hourly rate is $16.67.

-If basic bookkeeping is all that your company needs at this stage, you’ll need to decide whether to do the bookkeeping in-house or if you should outsource.
-If you choose to hire and manage a bookkeeper, you’ll also have to determine if the position is part-time or requires a full time, full charge bookkeeper.
-If you decide to outsource, there are a few ways to go, including local bookkeeping services, local CPA firms that offer bookkeeping services and specialized national outsourced bookkeeping organisations are all options if you chose to outsource.
+If your firm only requires basic bookkeeping at this time, you must determine whether to keep the bookkeeping in-house or outsource it.
+If you decide to hire and manage a bookkeeper, you’ll need to figure out whether the job is part-time or requires a full-time, full-charge bookkeeper.
+Local bookkeeping services, local CPA firms that offer bookkeeping services, and specialised national outsourced bookkeeping organisations are all options if you chose to outsource.

-A part-time bookkeeper might be a suitable fit for your business if you can manage your job and some of the accounting each month but need a little extra help, a part-time bookkeeper might be a good fit for your business.
-They can do work such as inputting receipts and tracking employee timesheets, accounts receivable and accounts payable.
-When hiring a part-time bookkeeper, management still needs to have someone reviewing the work of the bookkeeper.
+A part-time bookkeeper might be a suitable fit for your business if you can manage your work and some of the accounting each month but need a little more support.
+They can enter receipts and keep track of staff timesheets, as well as accounts receivable and payable.
+When hiring a part-time bookkeeper, management must still have someone examine the bookkeeper’s work.

-Often businesses try to train an office manager or other employee with the capacity to become the part-time bookkeeper.
-While this can work and is often the least expensive option on paper, there are risks associated if the part-time employee’s or office manager’s output does not measure up to standards.
-And the cost of oversight, usually in the owner’s time, can be high.
+Often, firms try to train an office manager or another employee to work as a part-time bookkeeper.
+While this can work and is frequently the cheapest choice on paper, there are hazards if the part-time employee’s or office manager’s productivity falls short of expectations.
+And the expense of oversight, which is normally measured in the owner’s time, can be substantial.

-Conduct market research on your competitors and other small business owners to find out how much they pay in accountant fees.
-Remember that no two businesses are alike, so your fees will vary based on factors like your industry and specific business needs.
-But, knowing averages can give you a cost range for guidance.
-As Michael Caramagno of Caramagno + Associates, Ltd. points out in an earlier blog post, one of the most important questions to ask your tax professional is how their fees are charged.
+Remember that no two businesses are the same, therefore your costs will vary depending on your industry and specific demands.
+Knowing averages, on the other hand, can provide you with a cost range to work with.
+One of the most important questions to ask your tax professional is how their fees are charged.

 How Much Does an Accountant Cost?

-As you might imagine, it’s very difficult to land on a definitive number and say: “This is how much an accountant costs per year for a small business.”
-The ultimate cost of an accountant is going to depend on a variety of factors, namely, the fees of the individual accountant you hire, the specifics of your business and its needs, and how frequently you require accounting services.
+As you might expect, it’s impossible to come up with a precise figure and say, “This is how much an accountant costs a small firm every year.”
+The final cost of an accountant will be determined by a number of factors, including the fees charged by the individual accountant you choose, the details of your business and its demands, and how often you need accounting services.

-To explain, as with most service-based professions, accountant fees are going to depend on the individual accountant.
-Most accountants charge their fees on an hourly basis or at a per-service rate.
-This means, then, that your accountant could charge you an hourly rate regardless of the service, or they could charge for a specific task, say for your taxes, at one rate regardless of the time it takes.
-The exact average for accountant hourly fees is difficult to pinpoint, and the number you find may vary based on the source.
+To clarify, accountant fees, like most service-based professions, will vary depending on the accountant.
+Most accountants bill on an hourly or per-service basis.
+This means that an accountant could charge you an hourly cost regardless of the service provided, or a flat rate for a specific task, such as filing your taxes, regardless of how long it takes.
+It’s difficult to determine a precise average for accountant hourly rates, and the value you discover may differ depending on the source.

 Traditional Costs Of Bookkeeping And Accounting (Billed Hourly)

-This means that the bill for services provided will vary depending on how long it took your bookkeeper or accountant to complete those services.
+This means that the cost of the services will vary based on how long your bookkeeper or accountant took to perform them.